The Libertine (play): History of The Libertine

 It is said that Don John was based on a Spanish character by the name of Don Juan.
 Don Juan is a living legend in European literature, whose character has been adapted and manipulated to fit the culture in which it is being presented.
 This character is known to be a womanizer, and of great wealth and practice, much like the protagonist presented in The Libertine (English version).
 However, in the Spanish and original version of this story, Don Juan is seen as the devil incarnate and a man who, no matter how vile he is or desires to be, has to "pay his own debts" for his sins.
 This plot transpired to inspire many other writers, including Thomas Shadwell who adapted it for his own work.
 A series of murders, acts of incest, adultery, and acts against the Catholic Church described in Shadwell's play were included with the purpose of causing fear of hell and God's punishment in readers.
 The plots of the works by various authors who have adapted the character of Don Juan leads to some sort of insanity, death or some conundrum that explicitly demonstrates acts of defiance against God and its consequences.

 Reaction

 The illustration of sins in the play provoked fear of God in its audiences.
 When writing his play, Shadwell's intention was to cause fear of sin in his readers and to influence them to act according to the Church or, rather, religion.
 In consequence, many audiences, in the various adaptations around the country and years, were persuaded and localized their fear of sin and decided to follow the path of God.

-Modern adaptation

-Stephen Jeffreys, a playwright and author, has adapted The Libertine into a more modern display.
-Even if this play does not connect directly to the previous interpretations of the infamous play, the idea of Don John is still present.
-The Libertine tells the story of the Earl of Rochester, friend and confidant of Charles II and the most notorious rake of his age.
-He was an anti-monarchist Royalist, an atheist who converted to Christianity, and a lyric poet who revelled in pornography.
-The play centres on the moment his cynicism is confounded when he falls in love in earnest.
-In other words, this isn't really an adaptation of Shadwell's play at all: they happen to share the same title and main characters with similarly oversized libidos.
-Shadwell's character is largely a fictional Spaniard, only marginally based on Don Juan of Austria (1547-1578); Jeffrey's a generally accurate portrayal of a real Englishman (1647-1680).